Ralph C. Wilson, Jr. Foundation Grants Playworks $4,590,371

 The Ralph C. Wilson, Jr. Foundation has supported Playworks for the past two years with a $1.14 million grant.
 Thanks to this initial funding, 70,157 kids in 158 schools are already experiencing safe and healthy play every day.

 “We are serious about the importance of play in our communities,” said Jim Boyle, vice president of programs and communications, Ralph C. Wilson, Jr. Foundation.
-“Playworks thoughtful approach to recess and play for elementary students, and now even younger children, has the power to improve the physical and social-emotional well-being of children in Southeast Michigan and Western New York.”
+“Playworks thoughtful approach to recess and play for elementary students, and now even younger children, has the power to improve the physical and well-being of children in Southeast Michigan and Western New York.”

 ###